hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_enrichment.md

 1. **Mocking `logging`:** The crucial `logging` module was previously directly using `logger`.
 This has been addressed by mocking `logging` for testing.
 Now tests won't rely on external file output or the side-effects of the logger.

-2. **Error Handling (Crucial):**  A `test_enrich_content_no_content` test was added to demonstrate how to check for the `TypeError` that might be raised if an essential parameter is missing or incorrect.
+2. **Error Handling (Crucial):**  A `test_enrich_content_no_content` test was added to demonStarte how to check for the `TypeError` that might be raised if an essential parameter is missing or incorrect.
 This is a significant addition for robust testing.

 3. **`mock_logger_fixture`:** A fixture `mock_logger_fixture` is introduced.
 This allows for cleaner testing as the `logging` output is managed properly.